 you could possibly need for the coming 10 years!".

-Should you find yourself having travel OD, and still have your wits
+Should you find yourself suffering from travel OD, and still have your

-about you regarding how it happened – please contact me, and let
+wits about you regarding how it happened – please contact me,

 Special thanks to Patrik Fältström, Dave Crocker,